rritaz/starter-academic/content/teaching/_index.md

 +++
 # Teaching
 type = "widget_page"
-headless = false  # Teaching is not headless.
+headless = true  # Teaching is not headless.
 +++